xxxle0/tiny-gopiler/README.md

 For Example:
 - 1 + 2 (Compute expression)
 - "Hello World" (String expression)
-Fun fact: IIFE (Invoke Immediately Function Expression) is an expression
+Fun fact: IIFE (Invoke Immediately Function Expression) of Javascript is an expression
 ## What is statement?
 Statement is a snippet of code that performs an action For Example: